ajsf/Instrutune/README.md

 # String Tuner

 An Android app written in Kotlin for tuning stringed instruments.
+The app currently supports multiple tunings for:
+* Guitar
+* Bass
+* Violin
+* Viola
+* Cello
+* Tres

-The app currently has multiple tunings for guitar, bass, violin, viola, cello and tres, and allows you to adjust the the middle A frequency, allowing you to tune to A = 432 Hz and other tunings.
+The tuner allows you to adjust the middle A frequency, allowing you to tune to A = 432 Hz and other tunings.

 ![Screenshot](./.github/screenshot1.png)&nbsp;&nbsp;&nbsp;&nbsp;![Screenshot](./.github/screenshot4.png)